U.S. jobs data to hold key to Fed's rate plans

 Financial markets are pricing in a 50 percent probability that the Fed will increase its main interest rate to 0.25 percent or even 0.50 percent from the current 0.125 percent on December 16, according to data compiled by CME group.

-The state of the U.S. labour market is not the only concern for the Fed, which made an explicit reference to "uncertainty abroad" when it decided to hold rates steady in September.
+The state of the U.S. labor market is not the only concern for the Fed, which made an explicit reference to "uncertainty abroad" when it decided to hold rates steady in September.

 Even though this reference disappeared in the October policy statement, lower growth in emerging markets including China and falling oil prices has taken a toll on U.S. manufacturers.